 About the collection

 Initial funding for the formation of the Center was provided by the Estate of the late Dr. Sara B. Aleshire, alumna of AHMA and a distinguished scholar of Greek epigraphy and ancient Greek religion.
 Part of her bequest consisted of a substantial research library in Greek epigraphy, an extensive collection of offprints, especially in Greek religion, an archive of photographs of Greek inscriptions, and a large collection of squeezes.
 This core collection has been augmented by additional books, squeezes, offprints, and photos from the collections of Prof. Ron Stroud and the late Prof. W. K. Pritchett of U. C. Berkeley and the ongoing work of Berkeley faculty in the field of Greek epigraphy.
-Our collection was further enriched by two notable recent gifts: the squeeze collection of Michael H. Jameson (Professor Emeritus of Stanford University at the time of his death); and a gift from an anonymous donor including several hundred paper squeezes and photographs of Attic inscriptions from the Classical period.
+Our collection was further enriched by two notable gifts: the squeeze collection of Michael H. Jameson (Professor Emeritus of Stanford University at the time of his death); and a gift from Prof. Diane Harris Cline (George Washington University) of several hundred paper squeezes and photographs of Attic inventory lists from the Classical period.

 The Center aims, through regular and active acquisition, to maintain an epigraphic library that is both deep and current and that will serve the needs of Berkeley's faculty and students as well as those of visiting scholars.
 At present, the Aleshire Center’s library consists of ca. 1,600 books, 5,000 offprints, more than 1,000 photos, and some 900 squeezes, which are housed on the Berkeley Campus in 310 Dwinelle Hall, and available for use by faculty, students, and visitors.